carlosp420/nymphalidae_diversification/MS.md

 We let MEDUSA estimate up to 25 turnover points in our trees as the maximum number of shifts found in all trees was only 21.

+We also tested for a possible effect on the overall speciationand mutation rates on our MCC tree due to non-random sampling of the genera used for the Nymphalidae trees.
+We defined a strict higher level phylogeny [@stadler2013] by applying a cut-off limit at 24 Mya and collapsing the subclades younger than the cut-off into existing older clades.
+Speciation and extinction rates were estimated for the resulting tree following the methods in @stadler2013.

 ### Effect of the quality of posterior distribution of trees on MEDUSA and Multi-MEDUSA
 We tested the effect of topology uncertainty and width of confidence intervals of ages on the number of diversification splits inferred by the MEDUSA and